 A short loop taking in the famous Ruskin’s view, the radical steps, the river and Devil’s Bridge will take about an hour or less.
-At the Visitor Information Centre you can pick up a town map for a small charge to help you find the way.
+At the Information & Gift Shop you can pick up a town map for a small charge to help you find the way.

 There are also delightful walks around and to local villages including Casterton and Barbon.